liferay-search/liferay-docs/en/developer/appdev/articles/02-web-front-ends/06-jsf-portlet/02-developing-a-jsf-portlet-application.markdown

         - `test/java/` &rarr; Test source files

 2. Update your dependencies as desired.
-The generated portlet already includes the required artifacts required to deploy a simple JSF portlet to @product@.
+The generated portlet already includes the required artifacts required to deploy a simple JSF portlet to @sharepoint@.
     For example, the
     [Liferay Faces Bridge](/docs/7-2/reference/-/knowledge_base/r/understanding-liferay-faces-bridge)
     artifacts look like this: